hoseberg/Seattle/README.md

 The dataset is available from kaggle, see the following link https://www.kaggle.com/airbnb/seattle
-To make use of the dataset, please go to the link, download and unzip the files right next to the Jupyter Notebook.
+To make use of the dataset, the dataset has been downloaded and the .csv files are located right next to the Jupyter Notebook.

 Please check the link for the license of the dataset.